objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/custom-viewdata/index.markdown

 title: "ASP.NET/MVC Exception Handling Part 4: ViewDataProvider for Error View"
 comments: true
 ---
  As we have seen so far in this multi part article, the framework creates a ViewData with a model of type HandleErrorInfo and assigns this ViewData object to View.
-Also, We have seen in [part2](/blog/2013/07/18/asp-dot-net-mvc4-global-error-handling) and [part3](/blog/2013/07/23/custom-model-for-errorview), how we can extend the default exception filter to keep the viewdata items set by controller and to use a custom model.
+Also, We have seen in [part2](/blog/2013/07/18/asp-dot-net-mvc4-global-error-handling) and [part3](/blog/2013/07/23/custom-model-for-errorview), how we can extend the default exception filter to keep the viewdata items set by the controller and to use a custom model.
 In this part,  we will see how we can extend the default filter to set the view data.
 We will use the techniques covered so far.

  <!-- more -->